F5Networks/f5-azure-arm-templates/supported/ha-avset/existing_stack/README.md

   - Again, you MUST follow the resource naming conventions in the provided examples for failover to work correctly.

 When you create virtual servers on the BIG-IP VE for these new additional addresses, the BIG-IP virtual server destination IP address should match the Azure Private IP Address of the IP configuration that corresponds to the Public IP address of your application.
 See the BIG-IP documentation for specific instructions on creating virtual servers.

+### Configuring additional routes
+If you want to configure additional routes to use the active BIG-IP VE as the next hop virtual appliance, you must edit the **/config/cloud/managedRoutes** file on each BIG-IP VE device.

+The managedRoutes file is a comma-separated list of route destinations.
+For example, if you entered **192.168.0.0/24,192.168.1.0/24** in the **managedRoutes** parameter of the ARM template deployment, and want to set the active BIG-IP VE device as the next hop for the routes 192.168.2.0/24 and 0.0.0.0/0, log in via SSH to each device and manually edit the **/config/cloud/managedRoutes** file to:

+**192.168.0.0/24,192.168.1.0/24, 192.168.2.0/24,0.0.0.0/0**

+Ensure the Azure Route Table(s) containing the routes with these destinations are tagged with key **f5_ha** and the value you provided for the **routeTableTag** parameter of the ARM template deployment.

 ## Documentation